shaussler/TheoreticalUniverse/theoretical_universe/rotations/index.rst

 .. rubric:: Rotations are bivectors

-Any rotation in 3 dimensional or Minkowksi space is represented by a linear combination of the basis bivectors:
+Any rotation in 4-dimensional Minkowksi space is represented by a linear combination of the 6 independent planes of rotation.
+These are represented with 6 basis bivectors:

 .. math::